cstyl/mpi-image-reconstruction/README.md

-# Image Reconstructions using message-passing programming
+# Image Reconstruction using message-passing programming
 Two-dimensional lattice-based calculation that employs a two-dimensional domain decomposition and uses non-blocking communications for image reconstruction

 ## What is included